hackerdojo/hd-shared/README.md

 # Shared Resources

-This is a collection of shared modules and resources for other Dojo applications.
+This is a collection of shared modules and resources for Hacker Dojo applications.
 It should be included as a submodule to all Dojo app repositories.

+## Including in a new Dojo app repo

-It's recommended to keep it pointed to the public canonical Hacker Dojo repo as a directory called "shared" at the root of your project directory.
-Like so:
+It's recommended to point to the public canonical hd-shared repo as a directory called "shared" at the root of your Dojo app project directory.
+Here is the command to set it up:

     git submodule add git://github.com/hackerdojo/hd-shared.git shared

-which will give you a .submodule file that looks like this:

-    [submodule "shared"]
-        path = shared
-        url = git://github.com/hackerdojo/hd-shared.git
+Now you will have access to these shared resources in your Dojo project under the "shared" directory.

 ## Running Tests